 Some of those activities are: trips to the cinema/theatre/museums, walks, art and creative workshops, recreational activities, performing everyday activities, swimming in the Kantrida pool (See “Lets go swimming!”) and others.
 In addition to the mentioned activities, it is possible to implement other activities that youth, their parents, volunteer mentors and other participants of the program are interested in.

 Prior to the start of mentoring, volunteers are trained to work with children and youth with disabilities and are regularly supported through group support and supervision meetings as well as group activities.
-The training of mentors, reserve mentors and other volunteers lasts 20 hours which consist out of 10 hours of studying theoretical aspects of the disabilities they will face and 10 hours of practice with mentors that already have experience in the program.
-Support meetings are held in groups and individually, and can be in the form of personal consultations and phone and email mentor advice.
+The training of mentors, reserve mentors and other volunteers lasts 20 hours, which consist out of 10 hours of studying theoretical aspects of the disabilities they will face, and 10 hours of practice with mentors that already have experience in the program.
+Support meetings are held in groups and individually and can be held in the form of personal consultations, phone and e-mail mentor advice.

 Our experts assess the potential of the volunteers, pair up young people and volunteers, monitor the development of their relationship and educate and supervise the volunteers.
 In addition, they have the task of formulating a work plan with goals and a monitoring plan that monitors the efficiency of each individual participant and their volunteer.
 Furthermore, they coordinate the relations between the participants, their parents and volunteers and conduct program evaluations.

 - Petra Štimac, MA in Social Pedagogy